Whats In A Slap? France Ponders Meaning Of Macron Assault - UrduPoint

 Economy Minister Bruno Le Maire saw the slap as a symptom of "the long deterioration of public debate" while other commentators flagged the danger of new violent protests emerging.

-Macron remains a highly divisive figure whose presidency was rocked by anti-government "yellow vest" protests in 2018-2019 which were driven in part by the former investment banker's abrasive personality.
+Macron remains a highly divisive figure whose presidency was rocked by anti-government "yellow vest" protests in 2018-2019, driven in part by the former investment banker's abrasive personality.

 Veteran political commentator Pascal Perrineau saw "a sign of the return of extremely hot anger" which had been "frozen" by the Covid-19 pandemic of the last 15 months.